dhall-lang/dhall-lang/standard/semantics.md

 let xs… in b                : A `let` definition with at least one bindings let x : A = a let xs… in b  : A `let` definition with at least two bindings

+"s"           : A `Text` literal without any interpolated expressions "s₀${t₀}ss…"  : A `Text` literal with at least one interpolated expression
 ```

 You will see this notation in judgments that perform induction on lists,